Clicky

 glacier national park winter

 There’s a joke that the seasons in Glacier are June, July, August, and Winter.
-While that may be stretching it a bit, it is true that summer can be brief, snows can arrive early, and winters can be long.
+While that may be stretching it a bit, summer can indeed be brief, snows can arrive early, and winters can be long.
 Average temperatures during the traditional winter months range from highs of 27-32 degrees and lows of 14-17 degrees.
 Snows can arrive in September and last until May or June.

 Climate conditions vary from one side of the park to the other since it straddles the Continental Divide, and the level of snowfall can be dramatically different.
 Weather conditions can change quickly with wind and snowstorms causing the temperature to drop dramatically in a few hours.